cneira/googlesearch/README.md

-##Lighttable-plugins
-Lighttable plugins and utils that I have created

 #googlesearch :

 This plugin let's you search using several websites: amazon,github,lightable-groups,google,grooveshark.
 Also let's you google words or text selected in the editor.